rarutyun/iso_cpp_papers/parallel_algorithms/P3732/numeric_ranges_algorithms.md

 ### Conclusions

-There are good reasons for users to be able to specify an identity value for parallel reductions.
+It's important for both performance and functionality that users be able to specify an identity value for parallel reductions.
-Different designs could achieve that goal, some of which we discuss above.
+Designs for this should avoid confusion when switching from C++17 parallel numeric algorithms to the new ranges versions.
-We would like to hear feedback from SG9 on their preferred design.
+We would like feedback from SG9 and LEWG on their preferred design.

+Our proposed `*reduce` algorithms do not need an initial value parameter.
+For our proposed `*_scan` algorithms, an initial value could improve performance in some cases by avoiding an additional pass over all the output elements.
+The `*exclusive_scan` algorithms need an initial value because it defines the first element of the output range.
+The initial value could default to the identity, if it exists and is known.

 ## `ranges::reduce` design